chafey/dicomweb-update-spec/docs/delete.md

   - HTTP Headers:
     - Request
       - If-Match: String representing the version of the resource this patch is made against (Etag from GET)
+      - DICOMPatientID: Optional parameter to further qualify the study
+      - DICOMIssuerPatientID: Optional parameter to further qualify the study
+      - DICOMPatientName: Optional parameter to further qualify the study
   - Behavior
     - Deletes all instance for the specified study uid